Sheryoo/clock/README.md

 # Clock

-> This is very simple app to view the clock using html,css,javascript
+> This is a very simple app to view the clock using HTML, CSS, and Javascript

 ## Built With

-* html
+* HTML
-* css
+* CSS
-* javascript
+* Javascript
 * Love

 ## Authors